xica369/0x0A-object_detection/README.md

 # 0x0A.
 Object Detection

-This project worked with yolov3 in the detection of objects
+Throughout this project, a program is developed that allows the detection of objects using the Yolov3 library.

 ## Requirements
 - Numpy (version 1.15)